phillycommunitywireless/phillycommunitywireless/content/en/getconnected.md

 ---

 Are you looking for affordable, lost cost, or free Internet in Philadelphia?
 Do you want to make an impact in your community and help your neighbors get connected to the Internet?

-Join our network and community!
+We're not an internet company — we're a community!
+By joining us, you'll play an important role in growing our network and creating a baseline of internet access for everyone.

 <!-- # Sign Up! -->